thecodeteam/viprcommand/README.md

 GET -accept json`

-_**Others**_
+###Others
-All ‘Actions’ can be run as commands.
-Run ‘help’ on them and check if they require any parameters.
+All "Actions" can be run as commands.
+Run "help" on them and check if they require any parameters.

 `ViPRShell:/block/volumes/urn:storageos:Volume:00088e2e-7510-4be7-9a30-75d1bcdc29ab:vdc1/> expand help`
 Payload Fields:-